 The lead is required to advise the fund, tell the fund how they voted (or would vote) their shares and if they buy or sell shares.
 The fund will generally follow unless there's a good reason not to (e.g., conflict of interest).

-Due to securities regulations, only 99 accredited investors can invest in an Invest Online campaign or a syndicated deal.
+Due to securities regulations, only 99 accredited investors can invest in a syndicated deal.

-Qualified purchasers do not count towards this limit.
-Qualified purchasers include (1) individuals with over $5M in net assets and (2) trusts or companies with over $25M in net assets.
-(Technically, qualified purchasers invest in a different fund from the other accredited investors.)
+Qualified purchasers investing through a different fund do not count towards this limit.
+Qualified purchasers include (1) individuals with over $5M in investments and (2) trusts or companies with over $25M in investments.

-For example, a single Invest Online campaign can accept an infinite number of qualified purchasers and 99 non-qualified—but accredited—investors simultaneously.
+For example, a single syndicate can accept an infinite number of qualified purchasers investing through one fund and 99 non-qualified—but accredited—investors investing through another fund simultaneously.

 The syndicate lead can choose whether information about the deal will be made available to specific backers only, to the general AngelList investor community, or (with the company’s permission) to the general public of even logged out AngelList users and the press.